robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I was on the phone to Mara when Lisa came back.
 She took the remaining dress off the repair table, found the seam problem, and then waited.
 I glanced at her, brows raised.
 She gave me a quick smile, but stayed exactly where she was.
 I turned back to the call.

 “No, I don’t think testing was as rigorous as it should have been,” I told Mara.
 “The problems are all in the same spot.
-On the same model—”
+On the same model — ”

 “Except for this one,” Brittany called out.